 Average 10 Year

 Annualized Annualized

 Asset Class Return Volatility

-Core Fixed Income 1.90% 3.10%
+Core Fixed Income 1.9% 2.9%

-Core Plus Fixed 2.40% 3.20%
+Core Plus Fixed 2.5% 3.1%

-Broad U.S. Equity 7.40% 18.20%
+Broad U.S. Equity 7.2% 17.8%

-Broad Non-U.S. Equity 7.90% 23.90%
+Broad Non-U.S. Equity 7.4% 24.0%

-Hedge Fund of Funds 5.40% 7.70%
+Hedge Fund of Funds 5.1% 7.4%

-Core Real Estate 6.20% 5.20%
+Core Real Estate 6.5% 5.2%

-Core Infrastructure 7.10% 8.70%
+Core Infrastructure 7.0% 8.7%

-Private Debt 9.60% 8.20%
+Private Debt 9.6% 8.2%

-Private Equity Fund of Funds 11.30% 12.70%
+Private Equity Fund of Funds 11.0% 12.7%

 An average 10 year annualized return can be interpreted as the model's estimated assumption of annual return.
 An average 10 year annualized volatility can be interpreted as the estimated annual standard deviation, or risk.
 The 10 year annualized volatility is technically a range above/below the return assumption at a 66.7% likelihood range of returns.
-For example, core fixed has a 66.7% likelihood of returning between -1.2% (1.9% return - 3.1% risk) and 5.0% (1.9% return + 3.1% risk).
-On the more aggressive end of the spectrum, broad non-U.S. equities have a 66.7% likelihood of returning between -16% (7.9% return - 23.9% risk) and 31.8% (7.9% return + 23.9% risk).
+For example, core fixed has a 66.7% likelihood of returning between -1.0% (1.9% return - 2.9% risk) and 4.8% (1.9% return + 2.9% risk).
+On the more aggressive end of the spectrum, broad non-U.S. equities have a 66.7% likelihood of returning between -16.6% (7.4% return - 24.0% risk) and 31.4% (7.4% return + 24.0% risk).

 When building suggested portfolio options A, B, and C, Marquette is utilizing a combination of the suggested asset classes in order to build a diversified, institutionally acceptable portfolio, i.e. a portfolio that would be deemed typical if viewed by outside peers.
 In this way, these portfolios would be considered institutionally acceptable.
 However, in actual practice, the Cincinnati Southern Railway Board would obviously be free to consider a much broader range of asset classes and/or more concentrated allocations to specific asset classes.
 For example, there are many examples of multibillion investment portfolios with concentrated allocations in infrastructure of 30% or greater.
 There are many well-known University endowments with private equity allocations of 40% or greater.
-However, for these scenarios, Marquette has kept things relatively straightforward to attempt to portray return/risk examples closer to average implementations so you can come to conclusions based on standard practices.
+However, for these scenarios, Marquette has kept allocations withing more acceptable or common ranges to attempt to portray return/risk examples closer to institutional norms.
 We have constructed the options to meet the return goals with low risk, but there are multiple combinations of asset class targets that would likely meet similar return goals with similar risk.